 Another familiar example is the equation for a straight line drawn on a Cartesian coordinate system.
-The most general form of the equation is y = m*x + b.
-Variables m and b are usually called the slope and the intercept, respectively.
+The most general form of the equation is y = mx + b.
+The variables m and b are usually called the slope and the intercept, respectively.
 By varying m and b, an infinite number of distinct straight lines can be produced.
-The equation can never produce a parabola or a circle, however, no matter what combination of m and b is used.
-The equation is said to produce a family of functions because each function produces the same result, a straight line.
+However, the equation can never produce a parabola or a circle, no matter what combination of m and b is used.
+The equation is said to produce a family of functions because each function produces the same result – a straight line.

 A parameter may also be used to describe a system of equations.
-If a ball is thrown and its trajectory is plotted on a Cartesian coordinate system, for example, both the x and y components of the trajectory depend on the time after the ball was thrown and the ball's initial velocity.
-The equations may look something like x = v*t and y = v*t - 5*t^2.
-Velocity and time are parameters in this case.
+For example, if a ball is thrown and its trajectory is plotted on a Cartesian coordinate system, both the x and y components of the trajectory depend on the time after the ball was thrown and the ball's initial velocity.
+The equations may look something like x = vt and y = vt - 5t2.
+In this case, the parameters are velocity and time.

 A more advanced application of parameters is the variation of parameters method, which is used to solve differential equations.
 In this method, the parameters are actually functions that replace unknown constants in the solution to a differential equation.
 By solving for these parametric functions, the unknown constants can be determined and the general and particular solutions for a differential equation can be found.

+There are many ways in which parameters are utilized in real-life scenarios, such as in the field of statistics.
 In statistics, a parameter is an estimate of a given population.
-Common statistical parameters include the mean and median.
+Common statistical parameters include mean and standard deviation.
 These estimates are used in the equations to calculate the test statistic for various statistical tests.
-For example, the test statistic for a student's t-test is calculated using Z = X*√n/σ, where X is the mean parameter and sigma is the standard deviation parameter.

 Looking for private one-on-one math tutoring?
 Speak with our academic advisor to get custom matched with your online math tutor today!